-87. Select the account below that normally has a credit balance.
+98. Select the account below that normally has a credit balance.

-A. Cash.
+- A. Cash.

-- B. Office Equipment. - C. Wages Payable.
+- B. Office Equipment.

+- C. Wages Payable.

-D. Dividends.
+- D. Dividends.

-E. Sales Salaries Expense.
+- E. Sales Salaries Expense.

-Blooms: Remember AACSB: Analytic AICPA BB: Industry AICPA FN: Decision Making Difficulty: 1 Easy Learning Objective: 02-C4 Topic: Debits and Credits

-88. A debit is used to record which of the following:
+Blooms: Remember AACSB: Analytic AICPA BB: Industry AICPA FN: Decision Making Difficulty: 1 Easy Learning Objective: 02-C4 Topic: Debits and Credits 99.
+A debit is used to record which of the following:

 - A. A decrease in an asset account.

 - B. A decrease in an expense account.

 - C. An increase in a revenue account.

-- D. An increase in a contributed capital account.
+- D. An increase in the common stock account.

 - E. An increase in the dividends account.

-Blooms: Understand AACSB: Analytic AICPA BB: Industry AICPA FN: Decision Making Difficulty: 2 Medium Learning Objective: 02-C4 Topic: Debits and Credits
+Blooms: Understand AACSB: Analytic AICPA BB: Industry AICPA FN: Decision Making Difficulty: 2 Medium Learning Objective: 02-C4

+Topic: Debits and Credits

-89. A credit entry:
+100. A credit entry:

-A. Increases asset and expense accounts, and decreases liability, stockholders' equity, and revenue accounts.
+A. Increases asset and expense accounts, and decreases liability, common stock, and revenue accounts.